An efficient Deep Spatio-Temporal Context Aware decision Network (DST-CAN) for Predictive Manoeuvre Planning: Introduction

+The main contributions of the proposed DST-CAN are as follows: \begin{itemize} \item DST-CAN models the evolving nature of a dynamic environment by learning the interplay between spatial features (like object locations) and temporal dependencies (how these features change over time).
+This allows the model to predict future states and react proactively and accurately to environmental changes \item Predictive uncertainty estimation is integrated into probabilistic occupancy map generation to guarantee safe navigation, enabling agents to prioritize manoeuvre and avoid areas with high predicted future occupancy. \item We introduce a novel data-pruning approach tailored explicitly for long-tail datasets to address the challenges of learning from imbalanced data in imitation tasks. \end{itemize}

-The paper is organized as follows: Section II describes the procedure for creating a spatio-temporal context-aware grid map and processing it for safe decision-making.
-Section III describes the simulation setup and results using the public traffic datasets.
-Finally, Section IV offers the conclusions from this study.
+The paper is organized as follows.
+Section \ref{PMP Problem Description} gives a broad overview of the PMP problem.
+Section \ref{Deep Spatio-Temporal Context-Aware decision Network (DST-CAN) for Predictive Manoeuvre Planning} describes the proposed DST-CAN approach, including the procedure for creating a spatio-temporal context-aware grid map and CNN-based decision engine for safe and efficient manoeuvres.
+Section \ref{Performance Evaluation of DST-CAN} details public traffic datasets used in this study, the simulation setup and finally, detailed performance comparison results.
+Section \ref{CONCLUSIONS} summarizes the study's main conclusions.